Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/05-week-05-certificate-lifecycle/submissions/revocation-status/lab-02-revocation-status.md

 Trust must be continuously validated throughout the certificate lifecycle

+The OCSP response included "This Update" and "Next Update" timestamps, which defines how long the response can be cached by clients.
+This prevents clients from querying the OCSP on every TLS handshake and improves performance.

+In scenarios where the OCSP responder returns an "unknown" status, the client cannot confirm the certificate’s validity.
+This may result in a soft fail (connection allowed) or hard fail (connection blocked), which has important implications for availability vs. security.

 ## Challenges / Troubleshooting
 Initially encountered issues where the OCSP query failed due to a missing issuer certificate.